harp-project/AML-Formalization/prover/translation_techreport.md

 The disadvantage of this approach is its complexity.
 Beside a state which is needed to generate names for the binders, a cache also has to be maintained.
 Moreover, the conversion can be still sound, if not all alpha-equivalent subpatterns are identical.

-### Naming on the fly, with custom substitutions
+### Name-first with custom substitutions

 The second approach is to combine [Name-first](#name-first-naming-the-outer-quantifiers-first) with [Using the same names in subpatterns](#using-the-same-names-in-subpatterns).
 We have already discussed that this approach violates [Requirement 5](#requirement-5), if the standard definition of substitution is used.
-However, we can create an alternative definition, which is still capture-avoiding, by always
+However, we can create an alternative definition, which is still capture-avoiding by always renaming all of the bound variables in a pattern based on a state.

+The main disadvantage of this approach is that the named substitution is not standard (thus it is also conceptionally different from the version in the Metamath formalisation).

 ### Static analysis-based approach

+In the third approach, the state for the conversion is a list of names which will be used for the binders.
+The conversion in this way is the most flexible, because not names need to be generated.
+Obviously, the names provided should satisfy a number of criteria to avoid violating the requirements above.
+For this purpose, we can analyse the locally-nameless proof first, and decide what variables can be used.

+For example, by $P_1$, we can prove $(\exists . f \cdot 0) \to (\exists . \exists .
+(0 \to 1)) \to (\exists . f \cdot 0)$.
+To use this conversion, we need to provide a list of names, so that the after the conversion the two instances corresponding $(\exists . f \cdot 0)$ are identical.
+One option for such a list could be $[x, y, z, x]$.
+The result of the conversion is the following pattern: $(\exists x. f \cdot x) \to (\exists y. \exists z. z \to y) \to (\exists x. f \cdot x)$.

+This list of names can be produced during proof analysis:

+1. Generate as many names as quantifiers in $(\exists . f \cdot 0)$.
+2. Generate as many names as quantifiers in $(\exists . \exists .
+(0 \to 1))$.
+3. Concatenate the lists generated in steps 1, 2 and 1.

+On the one hand, the major advantage of this approach is its flexibility.
+On the other hand, a lot of side conditions need to be carried while proving the soundness.

 ## Testing before verification

+Before starting implementing the approaches above in Coq, we implemented them in Haskell, together with some of the requirements above.
+Thereafter, we utilised Haskell Quickcheck to generate random data to test the requirements for the conversion candidates.
+Up to now (19th April 2023) We found both [Name-first with custom substitutions](#name-first-with-custom-substitutions) and [Static analysis-based approach](#-tatic-analysis-based-approach) usable, thus we started investigating these.